oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

        device_id           -- Unique identifier of the generic device vm_id               -- The VM id (FK of vm_static)
-       device_type         -- The device type (for example : sound, video etc.) device_subtype      -- The device subtype, for example ('display': 'vnc') device_address      -- The device address as a string
+       device_type         -- The device type (for example : sound, video etc.) device_specparams   -- The device special parameters, for example ('display': 'vnc') device_address      -- The device address as a string

 Adding a column to vm_dynamic: